Review the specific goals that need to be achieved to have legal equality for lesbian, gay, bisexual, transgender, and queer (LGBTQ) Americans...

 Protect from discrimination based on sexual orientation and gender identity or expression, in the workplace (private and governmental) and in housing, public accommodation, shared facilities, and credit.
 Also, non-discrimination in federally funded programs or activities.

-EQUALITY GOAL 3 (ACHIEVED): Military - Don't Ask Don't Tell
+EQUALITY GOAL 3 (DADT REPEALED): Military - Don't Ask Don't Tell

 EQUALITY GOAL 4: Marriage Equality

-Beyond gay marriage, or lesbian marriage, or same sex marriage: it is a matter of civil marriage equality now, like in the Netherlands, Spain, Canada, Belgium, South Africa, Norway, Sweden, Portugal, Iceland, Argentina, Denmark, New Zealand, France (in Mexico, same sex marriages can be performed only in Mexico City, but they are then recognized in the whole nation and in Brazil where notaries cannot deny same sex marriages to get married).
+Beyond gay marriage, or lesbian marriage, or same sex marriage: it is a matter of civil marriage equality now, like in the Netherlands, Spain, Canada, Belgium, South Africa, Norway, Sweden, Portugal, Iceland, Argentina, Denmark, New Zealand, France (in Mexico, same sex marriages can be performed only in Mexico City, but they are then recognized in the whole nation), in Brazil (where notaries cannot deny same sex marriages to get married) and in England and Wales.
 This goal requires repealing the Defense of Marriage Act (DOMA).

 INTERIM GOAL 4A: Federal Protections for Couples